 The District as originally created contained approximately 278.21 acres.
 The District was created by order of the Commission effective January 31, 2017, and confirmed pursuant to an election held within the District on May 6, 2017.
 The District was created to provide water, wastewater, and drainage services to the property within the District currently being developed as a single-family, townhome, and commercial development.
 The District may also develop and finance roads under Section 54.234 of the Texas Water Code and develop and finance park and recreational facilities.

 San Gabriel Harvard Limited Partnership, an Arizona limited partnership ("Harvard"), was the original owner of approximately 308 acres of land which comprised all of the land within the District (the "Original Property").
 In November 2014, 278 Georgetown Inc., a Texas corporation ("278 Georgetown"), purchased approximately 278.21 acres of land comprising the District from Harvard.
-278 Georgetown, the initial developer of the District, is a Texas corporation created for the sole purpose of acquiring and developing the 278.21 acres comprising the District.
+278 Georgetown, Inc., the initial developer of the District, was a Texas corporation created for the sole purpose of acquiring and developing the 278.21 acres comprising the District.
 Joseph W. Straub served as Principal of 278 Georgetown, which is an affiliate of Straub Services LLC ("Straub").
-A portion of the purchase price that 278 Georgetown paid for the 278.21 acres was seller-financed by Harvard and was secured by a lien on portions of the property, which has since been paid in full and all liens related to the seller-financing have been released.
-The remainder of the purchase price for the 278.21 acres was financed by a loan from United Development Funding IV, a Maryland real estate investment trust, in the original principal amount of \$18,750,000 secured by liens on the property, which has since been paid in full and all related liens on the property have been released.
 Construction of utility facilities to serve property within the District commenced in 2017 by 278 Georgetown.
 278 Georgetown completed development of utility facilities and road improvements serving approximately 34.26 aces within the District, developed as Shadow Canyon Phase 1 (34.26 acres; platted as 88 single-family lots) in June of 2019.

-In June 2019, 278 Georgetown sold approximately 41.14 acres within the District, currently being developed as Shadow Canyon Phase 2 (41.14 acres platted as 162 single family lots), to Forestar (USA) Real Estate Group Inc., a Delaware corporation ("Forestar"), through a cash transaction.
-Forestar has contracted to sell the developed lots in Shadow Canyon Phase 2 to Continental Homes of Texas, L.P. ("Continental Homes").
+In June 2019, 278 Georgetown sold approximately 41.14 acres within the District, developed as Shadow Canyon Phase 2 (41.14 acres platted as 163 single family lots), to Forestar (USA) Real Estate Group Inc., a Delaware corporation ("Forestar"), through a cash transaction.
+Forestar has contracted to sell the developed lots in Shadow Canyon Phase 2 to Continental Homes defined herein.

-In July 2020, 278 Georgetown sold approximately 47.45 acres within the District, currently being developed as Shadow Canyon Phase 3 (32.82 acres platted as 100 single family lots) and Shadow Canyon Phase 4 (14.63 acres platted as 34 single family lots), to Gehan Homes, Ltd., a Texas limited partnership, whose general partner is Gehan Homes I, Inc. ("Gehan"), through a cash transaction.
+In July 2020, 278 Georgetown sold approximately 47.45 acres within the District, developed as Shadow Canyon Phase 3 (32.82 acres platted as 100 single family lots) and Shadow Canyon Phase 4 (14.63 acres platted as 34 single family lots), to Gehan Homes, Ltd., a Texas limited partnership, whose general partner is Gehan Homes I, Inc. ("Gehan"), through a cash transaction.
 Gehan is the only active homebuilder in Shadow Canyon Phases 3 and 4.

-In June 2021, 278 Georgetown sold approximately 123.035 acres of remaining undeveloped land to Continental Homes through a cash transaction.
-The approximately 123.035 acres of remaining undeveloped land are currently anticipated to be developed by Continental Homes as Shadow Canyon, Phase 5 (2.98 acres; platted as the Amenity Center), Shadow Canyon, Phase 6 (22.30 acres; platted as 46 single-family lots), Shadow Canyon, Phase 7 (33.473 acres; platted as 100 single-family lots), and Shadow Canyon, Phase 8 (17.939 acres; platted as 69 single-family lots).
-Construction commenced on Shadow Canyon, Phase 8 in June 2021 and is anticipated to be completed by June 2022.
+In June 2021, 278 Georgetown sold approximately 123.035 acres within the District to Continental Homes through a cash transaction, Shadow Canyon, Phase 6 (22.30 acres; platted as 46 single-family lots) and Shadow Canyon, Phase 8 (17.939 acres; platted as 69 single-family lots).
+Construction commenced on Shadow Canyon, Phases 6 and 8 in June 2021 and was completed in the second quarter of 2022.
+Construction commenced on Shadow Canyon, Phases 5 and 7 in the second quarter of 2022 and is anticipated to be completed by the first quarter of 2023.
+See "THE DEVELOPER."